Azure/c-build-tools/update_deps/dependency_updates_propagation.md

 ```
 ### Arguments:

+- `-root`: URL of the repository upto which updates must be propagated.
+- `-github_token`: Personal access token for Github.
+Token must be authorized for use with the Azure organization on Github.
-- `-azure_token`: Mandatory.
-Personal access token for Azure Devops Services.
+- `-azure_token`: Personal access token for Azure Devops Services.
 Token must have permissions for Code and Work Items.
-- `-github_token`: Mandatory.
-Personal access token for Github.
-Token must be authorized for use with the Azure organization on Github.
-- `-azure_work_item`: Optional.
-Work item id of Azure work item that is linked to PRs made to Azure repos.
+- `-azure_work_item`: Work item id of Azure work item that is linked to PRs made to Azure repos.
 Only required if Azure repos need to be updated.
-- `-root`: Optional.
-URL of the repository upto which updates must be propagated.
-[Azure-MessagingStore](https://msazure.visualstudio.com/DefaultCollection/One/_git/Azure-MessagingStore) by default.

 ### ignores.json